Michael Schumacher to turn 45 years old in hospital

-F1 legend will spend his birthday today in a coma after horrific skiing accident
+Formula 1 legend and a record seven-time world champion will be spending his 45th birthday today in a coma after a horrific skiing accident in the French Alps

 Formula One legend Michael Schumacher is to turn 45 today while lying comatose in a French hospital after suffering criticalhead injuries in a ski accident.